joanne-j-m/SentinelOps/README.md

 **Autonomous Multi-Agent Threat Hunting Pipeline**

-> Powered by LangGraph · Llama 3 via Groq · FastAPI · React
+> Powered by LangGraph · Llama 3 via Groq · FastAPI · React · Omium

 Sentinel-Ops is a stateful multi-agent cybersecurity pipeline that autonomously investigates security alerts.
-Submit a threat description, and watch four specialized AI agents collaborate in real time to classify, investigate, enrich, and report on the threat — complete with MITRE ATT&CK mapping, threat intel lookups, and Discord notifications.
+Submit a threat description, and watch four specialized AI agents collaborate in real time to classify, investigate, enrich, and report on the threat — complete with MITRE ATT&CK mapping, threat intel lookups, Discord notifications, and live website monitoring.

 ---